 \subsection{Fine-tuning for anomaly detection}

 Obtaining real observational data of satellites with known anomalies is extremely challenging, as the full set of possible anomalies is not well understood or catalogued, and organisations are opaque about anomalous space object behaviour for national security/commercial reasons.
 To address this data gap, we produced a synthetic dataset for fine-tuning using the framework CASSANDRA (Computational Agent For Space Situational Awareness And Debris Remediation Automation).
-Within this framework is an orbital simulator first introduced by Vasile et al. (2023), generating the light curves using a CAD model of an orbiting Space Object with a specific geometry.
+Within this framework is an orbital simulator first introduced by \cite{vasile_intelligent_2023}, generating the light curves using a CAD model of an orbiting Space Object with a specific geometry.
 This dataset contains 800 simulations of four different satellite platforms: a boxwing satellite (e.g., Jason-3), Sentinel-3, SMOS, and Starlink.
-These space objects (SOs) orbit an observing ground station, with both light and spectral curves recorded as time courses.
-Within these 800 simulations, a subset contain anomalous events of varying magnitudes - specifically debris collisions that result in detectable changes in signal.
-These changes in signal are shown in Figure \ref{fig:ati:finetuning_dataset} F, H, where otherwise linear light curves abruptly change to a different profile, oscillating in magnitude between very high and low minima.
+These space objects (SOs) orbit an observing ground station, with both light and spectral curves recorded as time-series.
+Within these 800 simulations, a subset contain anomalous events of varying magnitudes (specifically debris collisions that result in detectable changes in signal).
+These changes in signal are shown in Figure \ref{fig:ati:fine-tuning_dataset} F, H, where otherwise linear light curves abruptly change to a different profile, oscillating in magnitude between very high and low minima.